Urban-Computing/STC-Dropout/README.md

 ```

 # Reference
-If you make advantage of the FAGCN model in your research, please cite the following in your manuscript:
+If you make advantage of the STC-Dropout in your research, please cite the following in your manuscript:

 ```
 @article{wang2022easy,